Hall of Fame Honorees

 For nearly forty years, Sibley continued to publish books in a variety of genres, including Peachtree Street, U.S.A.
 (1963), a portrait of Atlanta; Dear Store (1967), a history of Rich's Department Store; A Place Called Sweet Apple (1967), reflections on restoring her log cabin home in Roswell; Turned Funny(1988), her memoir; and additional novels, one of which -- Children, My Children -- won the first Townsend Prize for children's fiction.
 Although Sibley spent the bulk of her career as a reporter, she is perhaps best remembered as a syndicated columnist.
 Although she retired from reporting in the late 1990s, Sibley continued to spend the majority of her days writing books and adding to her vast body of columns about southern life.
 In 1990 she received the Ralph McGill Award for Lifetime Achievement in Journalism.
 She also received two honorary degrees during her career, one in 1993 from Spring Hill College in Mobile, Alabama, and another in 1996 from Emory University in Atlanta.
 A few months before her death, Sibley was awarded the National Society of Newspaper Columnists Lifetime Achievement Award.
 In 2000, in appreciation for her years of political reporting, the Georgia House of Representatives named its capitol press gallery in Sibley's honor.

-Sibley continued working until the final weeks before her death, with her last regular Constitution column appearing on July 25, 1999.
-She died of cancer at the age of eighty-five on August 15, 1999.
+Sibley continued working until the final weeks before her death.
+Her last Constitution column appeared on July 25, 1999, and Sibley died of cancer at the age of eighty-five on August 15, 1999.

 The following titles may be found in the Hall of Fame Library: